History of Bashkortostan

 The history of Bashkortostan or Bashkiria covers the region in and around the Southern Urals, historically inhabited by Bashkirs.
-The region has been known by several names, including al-Bashgird, Bashgirdia, Bascardia, Fiyafi Bashqyrt (The Bashqyrt steppes), Pascatir and similar variants.
+The region has been known by several names, including al-Bashgird, Bashgirdia, Bascardia, Fiyafi Bashqurt (The Bashqurt steppes), Pascatir and similar variants.
 As with previous names, the modern federal subject of Bashkortostan was named after the native Bashkir people.

 Prehistory

 The first known settlements in the territory of modern Bashkortostan date from the early Paleolithic period.
 Major expansion, however, occurred during the Bronze Age with the arrival of people from the Abashevo culture.
 They possessed skills in manufacturing bronze tools, weapons and decorations, and became the first to establish permanent settlements in the region.

 Early history

 Records of the ethnonym Bashkirs start in the 7th century.
 Ibn Ruste (fl.
 10th century) describes the Bashkirs as "an independent people, occupying territories on both sides of the Ural mountain ridge between Volga, Kama, Tobol and upstream of Yaik river".

 The earliest source to give a geographical description of Bashkir territory, Mahmud al-Kashgari's Divanu Lugat’it Turk (1072–1074), includes a map with a charted region called Fiyafi Bashqyrt (the Bashkir steppes).
 Despite a lack of much geographic detail, the sketch map does indicate that the Bashkirs inhabited a territory bordering on the Caspian Sea and the Volga valley in the west, the Ural Mountains in the north-west, and the Irtysh valley in the east, thus giving a rough outline of the area.
 Even earlier, in the 10th century, Ahmad ibn Fadlan mentions "the country al-Bashgird" in his itinerary and enumerates the rivers he had to cross during his trip.